 To easily see what’s inside each bin, I made labels from paper tags I had on hand and leather string.
 It was easier to just neatly handwrite each label.
 These baskets are pretty deep, so they make great storage and provide a pretty warmth and texture to the closet.
 I like to keep my organization bins consistent so they’re more visually appealing.

 The two large plastic bins are from The Container Store.

 The key to this process is to keep only the things you love.
-It feels great because now I know that inside this closet are only things I will definitely use in the future.
+I know that inside this closet are only things I will definitely use in the future – and that feels good.